EliaTorre/hmmrnn/README.md

 Implements the Recurrent Neural Network (RNN) class.
 Features:
 - RNN architecture with configurable input size, hidden size, and output size
 - Training with Sinkhorn divergence loss
-- Sequence generation with different dynamics modes
-- Model saving and loading
+- Sequence generation, model saving and loading

 ### test.py

-Implements the Test class for evaluating and comparing HMM and RNN models.
+Implements the Test class for evaluating and comparing HMM and RNN models at the end of training.
 Features:
 - Euclidean distance calculation between matched sequences
 - Volatility analysis (frequency of state changes)
 - Output frequency analysis